VirtoCommerce/vc-module-google-sso/README.md

 # Google Single Sign-On

-## Overview

 Google Single Sign-On (SSO) is a module that provides users with a simplified sign-in experience.
 It allows users to access multiple applications with a single set of credentials, eliminating the need to remember different usernames and passwords for each application.

-Google SSO module integrates Virto Commerce with Google to provide secure authentication and authorization for cloud and on-premises applications.
+The Google SSO module integrates Virto Commerce with Google to provide secure authentication and authorization for cloud and on-premises applications.
 This helps to improve productivity, security, and user satisfaction by reducing the number of times users are prompted for their credentials.

-## Features
+## Key features

-* Google SSO for Virto Commerce Platform and Frontend.
+* The Google SSO module can be integrated with both the Virto Commerce Platform and the Frontend Application

-## Screenshots
 ![image](https://github.com/user-attachments/assets/d4b7e292-7317-4bdd-98f8-7e9105ae3a9e)
 ![image](https://github.com/user-attachments/assets/9fb75bea-9161-4fb2-89e0-b1a6c92d36cd)
 ![image](https://github.com/user-attachments/assets/b6c31c1a-1f95-4de0-97e2-81a04908bde3)